A Look at Mega Evolutions for the 2018 World Championships

 SUCCESSFUL TEAMS

-Davide Cauteruccio - Top 4 Malmo Regionals
+Davide Cauteruccio - Top 4 Malmo Regional

-Jeremy Shacket - Top 4 Portland Regionals
+Jeremy Shacket - Top 4 Portland Regional

-Brian Youm - Top 8 Charlotte Regionals (Link to team report)
+Brian Youm - Top 8 Charlotte Regional

-Louis Milich - Top 8 Collinsville Regionals (Link to team report)
+Louis Milich - Top 8 Collinsville Regional

 Mega Salamence

 Salamence teams are mainly seen in 2 different forms: Either bulky set-up teams or more offensive teams.
-Hirofumi, Ashton, and Gary were the first 3 users of the bulkier variants whose main goal is for Salamence to set-up with Dragon Dance while its teammates help support its efforts to do so.
-Len went for a more offensive direction with a mixed-attacking Salamence paired with a Sand mode which is reminiscent of 2015's Japan Sand mode that was very popular around May 2015.
-Due to the popularity of Pokemon like Tyranitar which can give Salamence issues, that we will most likely see going into the World Championships, Salamence teams will need to prepare for this.
+Hirofumi, Ashton, and Gary were the first 3 users of the bulkier variants, whose main goal is for Salamence to set up with Dragon Dance while its teammates help support its efforts to do so.
+Len went for a more offensive direction with a mixed-attacking Salamence paired with a Sand mode, which is reminiscent of 2015's Japan Sand mode that was very popular around May 2015.
+Due to the popularity of Pokémon like Tyranitar, which can give Salamence issues, that we will most likely see going into the World Championships, Salamence teams will need to prepare for this.

 SUCCESSFUL TEAMS

-Hirofumi Kimura - 1st Place Japan Nationals (Link to team report)
+Hirofumi Kimura - 1st Place Japan National

-Gary Qian - Top 4 Portland Regionals (Link to team report)
+Gary Qian - Top 4 Portland Regional

 Len Deuel - Top 8 North American Internationals